webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Wears-a-Sheen-of-Ice.md

 ---
 aliases:
-- "Wears a Sheen of Ice"
+  - Wears a Sheen of Ice
 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/Energy-Manipulation
+title: Wears a Sheen of Ice
+collection: Foci
+kind: Compendium
 ---
 ## Wears a Sheen of Ice
 You command the wintery power of cold and ice.